LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

    These first two methods parse existing XML data in either string or raw bytes form.
-If the document parsing is successful, these methods return the top-level `xml_document` node object.
+If the document parsing is successful, these methods return the top-level :type:`xml_document` node object.

 .. method:: xml(namespaceUri::string, rootNodeName::string)
 .. method:: xml(namespaceUri::string, rootNodeName::string, dtd::xml_documentType)
 .. method:: xml()

-   These subsequent three methods create a new document consisting of only the root `xml_document` node and no children.
-These methods return the top-level `xml_document` node object.
-The first two methods create the document given a namespace and a root element name, along with an optional document type node (an `xml_documentType`, created through the `xml_DOMImplementation->createDocumentType` method).
+   These subsequent three methods create a new document consisting of only the root :type:`xml_document` node and no children.
+These methods return the top-level :type:`xml_document` node object.
+The first two methods create the document given a namespace and a root element name, along with an optional document type node (an :type:`xml_documentType`, created through the `xml_DOMImplementation->createDocumentType` method).
 The third method takes zero parameters and returns a document with no namespace and the root element name set to "none".

 In all cases, the resulting value from the `xml` method will be the root element of the document.
 This will be an object of type :type:`xml_element`.
-It's important to note that this is not the `xml_document` object, which differs from the root element node.
-This behavior is a departure from that of the :type:`xml_DOMImplementation` type which does return the `xml_document` object itself.
-The owning `xml_document` object can be obtained from any node within that document by calling the `xml_node->ownerDocument` method.
+It's important to note that this is not the :type:`xml_document` object, which differs from the root element node.
+This behavior is a departure from that of the :type:`xml_DOMImplementation` type which does return the :type:`xml_document` object itself.
+The owning :type:`xml_document` object can be obtained from any node within that document by calling the `xml_node->ownerDocument` method.

 xml Examples